How do you fall asleep more easily?

 SWS or Slow Wave Sleep is a deep sleep stage.
 Our heart rate slows during this stage of sleep.
 The immune system needs this sleep stage, and valuable repair work is done all over the body during it.

-Find your sleep rhythm.
+6. Find your sleep rhythm

 Sometimes it can take a while to establish a sleep routine, even when you try to do everything right.
 Dormeasan Sleep contains the herbs valerian and hops, both of which are useful sleeping aids.
 This tincture can be used before bed to help you get to sleep, whilst you're creating a regular routine and getting into the good habits I've suggested.
-There is no restriction to long-term use, and it's not addictive or contraindicated with other medication.
+There is no restriction to long-term use, and it's not addictive or contraindicated with other medications.
 Keep working on the sleep tricks, though: you're aiming for your best sleep ever!